icebert04/icebert04.github.io/_posts/2018-1-12-imaginary-somebody.md

 There are other young girls that I became close with but these 3 have been the most influential.
 These 3 have somewhat filled in my longing and desire of having a daughter.
-A shut-out too to the parents of these 3 for the good genes and upbringing they have generously contributed.
+A shout-out too to the parents of these 3 for the good genes and upbringing they have generously contributed.
 Who needs a daughter when you can have a Imaginary Somebody that can, in some way, provide that for you.

 Imaginary Somebody can apply to everyone.
 It doesn't have to be always a daughter.
 It can be a Imaginary friend or boyfriend.
 It can be anything that you longed for.